Skip to contents

 The different sampling strategy that guarantees not only a faster, but also a fairer parameter selection, may lead to different selected hyperparameters between the older and the new methodology.

-• Began the implementation of a new version of the collaborative graphical lasso algorithm, now able to accept more than two omics layers.
+• A new version of the collaborative graphical lasso algorithm, is now able to accept more than two omics layers.
 This new version, called general |D| version, provides the same results for two omics layers, but it is slightly slower, so the general |D| algorithm will only be used when necessary.
 The current version has convergence issues for most values of c.
-Hopefully this will be fixed before the 2.0 release.
+Hopefully this will be fixed by the 2.0.0 release.

-• Added a logo to the package, but it will be changed to a white background.
+• Added a logo to the package.

 coglasso 1.0.1